dustinpfister/blog_posts/_posts/threejs-light-prope.md

 layout: post
 categories: three.js
 id: 463
-updated: 2022-04-20 10:11:52
+updated: 2022-12-07 14:09:27
-version: 1.23
+version: 1.24
 ---

-When [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) version r104 was introduced a few light probes feature where added to the core of the library.
-As of this writing there is not much in terms of documentation at the three.js website, but there is an [official example](https://github.com/mrdoob/three.js/blob/master/examples/webgl_lightprobe.html) in the github repository as well as another assets of interest in the repository that are being used with this new three.js feature.
+When [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) version r104 was introduced a new light probe feature was added to the core of the library.
+As of this writing there is not much in terms of documentation at the three.js website, but there is an [official example](https://github.com/mrdoob/three.js/blob/master/examples/webgl_lightprobe.html) in the github repository as well as another asset of interest in the repository that is being used with this new three.js feature.

 So I played around with the light probe in three.js, and as such I should take a moment to write a quick post on the subject of light probes.